 The Black Album came first in the ’90s, which was also the first one Bob Rock produced.
-This was a time, when Metallica started to see the light.
-That they could not just scream about the stage forever, and stay at the same levels of fan support that they already enjoyed earlier.
-Much to the dismay of one James Hetfield, it seems.
-Judging by some of his remarks that still float about the YouTube megasphere.
+This was a time when Metallica started to see the light.
+That they could not just scream about the stage forever, and stay at the same decent levels of fan support.
+Much to the dismay of one James Hetfield, it seems, judging by some of his remarks that still float about the YouTube multiverse.

 So, a somewhat painful time of trial and error commenced.
-Of big controversies within the band that should last the better part of a decade.
-Of strange elements loaded into formerly pure thrash songs, that incidentally took Metallica out of the safe haven of Thrash Metal underground.
-And into the light, where the really massive fan bases dwell.
+A timespan filled with big controversies that should last the better part of a decade.
+Of strange metal elements loaded into formerly pure thrash songs, that finally lifted Metallica out of the safe haven of Thrash Metal underground.
+Out into the light, where the really massive fan bases dwell.

 Load – the second one in the series – came on board in 1996, with Reload to follow just one short year later.
-Now, for those who think the somewhat ill-fated trials on the former record stopped will be disappointed.
+Now, those who think that the somewhat ill-fated trials prevalent on Load stopped will be disappointed.
 To the contrary, Metallica put the pedal to the metal and went for – what they called – refinement.

 Taste is debatable, of course.
 And James Hetfield later came clear with some hate mail by calling both covers necessary, but a “..matching hatred“.
 In the end, self-proclaimed art master Ulrich made the band spend a ton of useless time to select a dead ugly cover of questionable design.
 Instead of using their limited time well to improve their songs.

 Refinement is what some of these tracks sorely needed.
 And – a somewhat cosmic joke right there – the band had trouble to find enough time to tidy everything up properly at the end of the recording session, so I am told.
 In other words, the album went to market with loose ends still unfinished.

 You see, at the end of the day, nobody really cared for what showed on the cover.
 As long as Metallica delivered the metal everyone craved.
 If you get my drift.